Arvin-jain/Truck-Parts-Dealer-Customer-Support-Chatbot/README.md

-A conversational AI assistant built with LangChain, NVIDIA AI Endpoints, and Gradio to help Power Truck Group customers with part inquiries and support.
+A conversational AI assistant built with LangChain, NVIDIA AI Endpoints, and Gradio to help customers with  inquiries and support.
 Overview

 This application creates an interactive chat interface that: